ARMmbed/autoversion/README.md

                         times
 ```
 ### fundamentals
-The tool operates on any text files, but _find and replacing_ variables
+The tool operates on any text files, by _find and replacing_ variables
 configured in the tool.
 This makes it cross-language compatible and easily
 extensible.
 New version numbers
 are set by finding the existing version in one of the target files, determining